 The TRUTHEAR HEXA are wired-only headphones that offer audiophile-quality sound at a wallet-friendly price.
 Unlike the TRUTHEAR x Crinacle ZERO: RED, which use a dual-diaphragm design to deliver audio, the HEXA combine a dynamic woofer with three balanced armature drivers in a hybrid structure.
 The woofer takes care of the bass, and the armature drivers the mid-range and treble.
 TRUTHEAR claim that this allows the headphones to produce a 'smooth' and 'clear' treble response.
 Does this new design lead to improved sonic results, or are there one too many drivers at the wheel of these IEMs?

-The TRUTHEAR HEXA are decent for neutral sound.
-They have a generally balanced sound profile but lack a little thump in the bass region, which can rob 808s of their impact.
-Their mid-range is mostly flat, but a small dip and peak in the mid-treble region mean sibilants can sound a touch dull or piercing depending on their pitch.
-Still, in general, these buds present audio accurately.
+The TRUTHEAR HEXA are great for neutral sound.
+They have a generally balanced sound profile that's very consistent.
+The bass region gives kicks like 808s a good amount of oomph, but it's not exactly bass-heavy.
+Their mid-range is mostly flat, rendering even lead instruments and speech.
+Meanwhile, the top-end is balanced and a bit warm.
 Vocals sound detailed and present without being honky, and drums have enough punch to let you get lost in the groove.
 On the other hand, since these are in-ear headphones, audio doesn't interact with your outer ear, so they have a poor passive soundstage performance, and they don't create an immersive stereo image.

 The TRUTHEAR HEXA are okay for sports and fitness use.
 Their wired design means they're not ideal for this use, and it's easy to get the cable snagged on something while moving around.
 They also lack an IP rating for protection against water and dust.
 On the plus side, they're comfortable and stable enough to stay in place during intense head movements, and they weigh very little.